nicktysterman/docker-compose-pretix/README.md

 Step 1: Ensure Docker is installed on your VPS.
 If not, follow the official installation guide for your operating system.

 Step 2: Download the Dockerfile, pretix.cfg, and docker-compose.yml files and place them in an acccesible folder on your VPS, then edit the files to meet your needs.
+Put your config file for the pretix installation to /mnt/docker/pretix/conf/pretix.cfg.

+Step 3: run the command _docker build . -t pretix-with-plugins_

-Step 3: run the command _docker compose up_
+Step 4: run the command _docker compose up_

-Step 4: Get a cup of coffee, this might take a minute.
+Step 5: Get a cup of coffee, this might take a minute.

-Step 5: Once the container are running and you see no errors, make sure your reverse proxy points at the correct port and visit your fresh ticketsystem at subdomain.domain.tld/**control** (i.e. tickets.mydomain.com/control)
+Step 6: Once the container are running and you see no errors, make sure your reverse proxy points at the correct port and visit your fresh ticketsystem at subdomain.domain.tld/**control** (i.e. tickets.mydomain.com/control)

 Conclusion